-Less than two-thirds (62%) of international graduates in employment were working in Ireland.
-More than half (58%) had permanent or open-ended contracts, while 36% were on fixed-term contracts, and 6% were temporary employees.
+Two-thirds (66%) of international graduates in employment were working in Ireland.
+More than half (59%) had permanent or open-ended contracts, while 35% were on fixed-term contracts, and 6% were temporary employees.

-The most common occupation was Professional Occupations (66%).
-The largest sectors of employment were Financial, Insurance & Real Estate (16%), Information & Communication (15%), and Education (15%).
+The most common occupation was Professional Occupations (64%).
+The largest sector of employment was Professional, Scientific & Technical (19%).

 Overall, only 11% of International Graduates pursued further study.
 Two-fifths (43%) pursued further study overseas, while 57% pursued further study in Ireland.
-On the reasons for pursuing further study, 24% of graduates considered it a requirement for progressing and finding future employment, while 21% pursued further study to develop more skills or knowledge.
+One-fifth (23%) stated the reason for further study was to change or improve career options.
 Due to the low numbers, an in-depth analysis is not included.

 This section relates to ALL International Graduates surveyed.

 Most international graduates were satisfied with their course, with 63.6% being Very Likely or Likely to study the same course again.